kotivo/public/api/v1/devices.rst

 .. http:get:: /controllers/(int:controller_id)/modules/(int:module_id)

-	Retrieves all the modules (devices) registered to this controller - can target a specific (int: module_id) device, gets all if (int: module_id) is not set
+	Retrieves all the modules (devices) registered to this controller - can target a specific (int: module_id) device - gets all if not set

 	Here is a list of parameters for the request body - Everything not under the ORIGINAL are device type specific and cannot be given to any other type of device